ErillLab/ViPhy/README.md

 ``
 {
-"input_file": "fasta",
-"working_folder": "",
-"output_folder": "Results/",
+"input_folder" : "genome_data",
+"genome_accessions": [["GQ919031.1", "JX182370.1"], ["NC_015464"], ["NC_042011.1"]],
+"output_folder" : "results",
+"working_folder" : "tmp",
-"analysis_type": "nucleotide"
+"analysis_type": "nucleotide",
 }
 ``

 ### Features:

-- "input_file": Can be "fasta" (fasta file) or "gb" (genbank file).
+- "input_folder": Folder where you can find the fasta or genbank files that the program will read
+- "genome_accessions": List of lists that contains the identifier of the files you want to download from Genbank database.
-- "working_folder":  Path for the directory in which the inbound files are located.
+- "working_folder": Path for the directory in which all the other files are located.
-- "output_folder": Path for the directory in which the outgoing files are located.
+- "output_folder": Folder in which the outgoing files will be located.
 - "analysis_type": Can be "nucleotide" or "protein"